Aug 24, 2021 Jambo

 Streamlined and organized information

-With an SRM, you can track all your stakeholder engagements within the software.
-This keeps everything organized and streamlined, so you’re quickly updated and can track who’s being engaged, who’s been left out and which strategic steps should be taken next.
+With a Jambo SRM, you can track all your stakeholder engagements within the software.
+This keeps everything organized and streamlined, so you're quickly updated and can track who's being engaged, who's been left out and which strategic steps should be taken next.

 Tip #2: Use two-way communication

 Stakeholder engagement is a collaborative process.
-The perspectives shared by your stakeholders can strengthen your project and your organization, so make sure they know how to contact you or your organization with any questions, comments or concerns.
+The perspectives shared by your stakeholders can strengthen your project and your organization; therefore, ensure they know how to contact you or your organization with any questions, comments, or concerns.

-While you might feel confident that your stakeholders will feel more included and respected just by you reaching out to them, make sure they know how to contact you as well because they’ll likely have feedback for you.
+While you might feel confident that your stakeholders will feel more included and respected simply by you reaching out to them, make sure they also know how to contact you, as they'll likely have feedback to share.

-You can do this by utilizing two-way communication, which allows you to reach out to your stakeholders with a channel for them to respond to you, too.
+You can do this by using two-way communication, which means you can reach out to your stakeholders through a channel that allows them to respond to you as well.

 How does this improve a stakeholder's experience with your organization?

-This shows your stakeholders that your organization isn’t just interested in pushing an agenda but is willing to working with them and wants to hear their perspectives.
-Not only will this build trust in your organization, but it helps your stakeholders to know that you’re interested in what they have to say and are willing to listen to their perspectives.
+This demonstrates to your stakeholders that your organization isn't just interested in pushing an agenda but is also willing to work with them and genuinely wants to hear their perspectives.
+Not only will this build trust in your organization, but it will also help your stakeholders understand that you're genuinely interested in their input and willing to consider their perspectives.

 How does an SRM help?